Welcome to Class 5

-Thursday - PE make sure you have appropriate clothing in school to wear, for either PE inside or outside.
+FRIDAY AFTERNOON - PE make sure you have appropriate clothing in school to wear, for either PE inside or outside.
 You could bring the following: leggings or jogging bottoms, sweatshirt, long-sleeved top etc.

 - Reading every night, either a book or bug club